BHP Days

 |

-Moving a new
+Moving a new Control Data Cyber

-computer in through a
+mainframe computer in through a window

-window opening to the
+opening to the 6th Floor at

-at 140 William Street, Melbourne!
+140 William Street, Melbourne!

 |

-Anderson and myself, were given the go ahead to create a new
+Anderson, and myself, were given the go ahead to create a new

 seismic exploration system for BHP's Oil and Gas division.